Tony1704/ModerneProgrammierkonzepte/README.md

 ## Structure
 * Every category has its own package
 * Every algorithm is its own class
-* The UI starts every class with a test function that is implementet through an abstract class
+* The UI starts every class with a test function that is implementet by using an abstract class
 * The results are then displayed

 ## Developement